Computers & Tech

 Fiction: House of Leaves by Mark Z Danielewski, The Hobbit by J. R. R. Tolkien, Catch-22 by Joseph Heller

-Reading list: A Brief History of Neoliberalism by David Harvey, Biography of X by Catherine Lacey, Blood Meridian by Cormac McCarthy, Do Androids Dream of Electric Sheep? by Philip K Dick, Infinite Jest by David Foster Wallace, Invisible Cities by Italo Calvino, The Jakarta Method by Vincent Bevins, The Shining by Steven King, Crashed: How a Decade of Financial Crises Changed the World by Adam Tooze, Blood in the Machine by Brian Merchant, Hell Is A World Without You by Jason Kirk, Kill the Rich by Jack Allison & Kate Shapiro
+Reading list: A Brief History of Neoliberalism by David Harvey, Biography of X by Catherine Lacey, Blood Meridian by Cormac McCarthy, Do Androids Dream of Electric Sheep? by Philip K Dick, Infinite Jest by David Foster Wallace, Invisible Cities by Italo Calvino, The Jakarta Method by Vincent Bevins, The Shining by Steven King, Crashed: How a Decade of Financial Crises Changed the World by Adam Tooze, Blood in the Machine by Brian Merchant, Hell Is A World Without You by Jason Kirk

 Politics